RomainTrm/Blog/content/posts/desiging-with-types/index.md

 ### FINAL IMPLEMENTATION

-We should remove `Forty` from our `Point` type and introduce new cases to the `Score` type.
+Another possibility is to remove `Forty` from our `Point` type and introduce new cases to the `Score` type.
 We have to make a difference between the "40-40" aka "Deuce" and the other combinations.
 Our new model is now:

 ```fsharp
 type Player = Serving | Opponent